Cookies & Cups > Recipes > Sides, Appetizers & Dips > Skillet Nacho Fries (Frachos)

 Instructions

-1. In a small blender or food processor combine the chipotle pepper, sour cream and salt and blend until smooth.
+1. Chipotle cream: In a small blender or food processor, combine the chipotle pepper, sour cream, and salt and blend until smooth.
 Set aside or refrigerate until you’re ready to serve.
 This can be made up to 2 days ahead.

-1. In a skillet over medium high heat brown your ground beef.
-Once browned, turn heat down to medium low and add in the black beans and the taco seasoning with 3 tablespoons water and cook and stir for 5 more minutes.
+2. Beef topping: In a skillet over medium-high heat, brown your ground beef.
+Once browned, turn the heat down to medium-low and add in the black beans and the taco seasoning with 3 tablespoons of water and cook and stir for 5 more minutes.
 Remove from the heat and set aside.

-3. When the French Fries are done turn oven to 400°F and place half of them in a 9″ skillet.
+4. When the French Fries are done, turn the oven to 400°F and place half of them in a 9″ skillet.
 Top the fries with half of your meat mixture and half of your cheese.
-Top this with the remaining fries, remaining meat and remaining cheese.
+Top this with the remaining fries, remaining meat, and remaining cheese.

-5. Top immediately with cilantro, tomatoes and guacamole, if desired.
+6. Top immediately with cilantro, tomatoes, and guacamole, if desired.

-6. Place the Chipotle Cream in a small zip-top bag and snip off the corner.
-LIghtly drizzle this on top of the Frachos.
+7. Place the chipotle cream in a small zip-top bag and snip off the corner.
+Lightly drizzle this on top of the frachos.

 Want To Save This Recipe?